 I’m not going to lie…when I considered writing a blog, I was both really excited and slightly terrified.
 On one hand, I love writing and sharing my passion for water and other random adventures.
 On the other hand, I’m just not that badass.
 I certainly don’t measure up to so many of those inspiring women I know (or hear about) that are experts in just about everything.
 We as “Bendites” revere the idea of “fearless”.
 That’s not me!!
 I’m scared of big waves.
 I’m scared of double-black diamond runs, and I couldn’t pedal a highly technical mountain bike trail if my life depended on it.
-I’ve always considered myself “queen of being ok to moderate at adrenaline sports”.
+I’ve always considered myself “queen of being ok to moderately good at adrenaline sports”.
 And then I was talking to a friend who was shocked I’d ever take a paddleboard on rapids, and a thought occurred to me….how many people out there are just like me?
 I figure those badass experts can skip right over my blog.
 But if you’re interested in hearing about successes and challenges from a somewhat every-day woman who still likes to “get after it in her OWN way”, read on.
 I’m happy to share something you might find intriguing, or even noteworthy.
 My name is Sue Fox and I am a manager at Tumalo Creek Kayak & Canoe in Bend, Oregon.
-It’s a large shop–everything paddling–with full programs, classes, rentals and events available as offerings.
-TCKC is an awesome company to work for and I love it…locally owned by a single owner but run by a team we consider family.
-I have a multitude of responsibilities but my passion is paddleboarding.
+Additionally, I teach everything paddleboarding, lead various adventure and lifestyle retreats and provide personal fitness/wellness facilitation.
 I like getting on the water on all sorts of crafts and whatever might fit the conditions (within my comfort level…see above!)